M1941 field jacket

 A reenactor wears a modern-day reproduction of the famed field jacket.

-The M1941 field jacket, officially designated Jacket, Field, O.D. (for olive drab) and also unofficially known as O.D. cotton field jacket, Parsons jacket, or M-41, is a military jacket that was used by US Army soldiers, most famously during the beginning of World War II.
+The M1941 field jacket, officially designated Jacket, Field, O.D. (for olive drab) and also unofficially known as the O.D. cotton field jacket, or M-41, is a military jacket that was used by US Army soldiers, most famously during the beginning of World War II.
 In 1941 it started to be phased in as a field replacement for the wool four-pocket service coat (which was relegated to garrison semi-dress use), but around 1943 it was replaced in turn by the improved M1943 model.
 Owing to wide adoption, the M1941 is usually recognized as a symbol of the World War II American G.I.
 The jacket was made in a light shade of olive drab called O.D. number 2.

 First field jacket

 Through World War I, soldiers in the United States Army wore a comfortable loose-fitting wool four-pocket field garment.
 By the outbreak of World War II, it had changed to a tight-fitting version suitable only for garrison wear.
 This followed the general pattern adopted by most major armies of the world during the post-WWI period, but proved to be rather impractical.
 At the end of the 1930s, the Army moved to adopt a new outer garment that was intended to be more utilitarian and provide better protection in combat.
 The army's first attempts included adding a pleated "bi-swing" back to the service coat, a change adopted with the M1939 Service Coat, but that proved to be still unsuited for field wear and was relegated to garrison use.

 The first field jacket was based on a civilian jacket suggested by Major General James K. Parsons, for whom it was unofficially named.
 Unlike the service coat, the material for the jacket was more wind and water resistant.
 A further reason for adopting a field jacket made of a different material was that shortages of wool were expected.
 The jacket could be worn with both winter (OD wool) and summer (khaki chino) uniforms as well as fatigue uniforms.
 The Olive Drab Cotton Field Jacket was standardized and adopted in June 1940 for use by all members of the US Army for wear with both the winter and summer service uniforms.
 The design was slightly altered in 1941 to add epaulettes and remove the pocket flaps, as well as a slightly heavier weight wool lining.
 Jackets of similar design, such as the N-4, were later also adopted by the Navy and Marine Corps.